NBDZ/dbnorm/README.md

 hclustdbnorm (data)
 ```
 # License
-Distributed under the GLP license.
+Distributed under the GPL license.
 See LICENSE for details.